nickjoodi/Deep-Learning-for-Knowledge-Graph-Completion/README.md

 		img/:				        Evaluation metrics of the ntn model - ROC curve, Max - Margin Loss with respect to the iteration, TSNE plots of the word vectors before and after training the model

+### 	img/ ~ A directory containing a TSNE plot for the word embeddings pulled from a pretrained model using fastext
+		We decided to not use the pretrained word embeddings due to a decent sized portio of words contained in the entities missing from the model.
+Additionally, some entities in the Wikidata knowledge graph had no words associated to them, just identifiers